Julielynn Wong: Medical Makers

-In 2017, Wong founded Medical Makers (a global organization based in Toronto) to create 3D printing prototypes for both patients and health-care providers, and teach others how to use this technology to build sustainable solutions.
+In 2017, Wong founded Medical Makers (a global organization based in Toronto) to create 3D printing prototypes for both patients and health-care providers, and teach others how to use this technology.
 The organization currently has 150 members who work in 15 Canadian cities and 10 countries.
+Students are required to pay membership fees in order to participate in an unpaid internship.
 Medical Makers is involved in various small projects, such as collaborating with the non-governmental organization Ghana Medical Helps to create a ring to allow the re-use of medical suction canisters.
 Wong has taken a team of Medical Makers to the Mars Desert Research Station in November 2017 to test out prototypes and will take an additional two crews there in 2019.

 In 2018, Wong designed an educational module at the Ontario Science Centre's Challenger Learning Centre (a space simulator), where participants will have to 3D print a custom finger splint using a 3D printer (similar to astronauts aboard the International Space Station).
 In March 2018, a Medical Make-A-Thon was held in Kingston, Ontario, where participants attended a weekend course to create 3D printing codes and develop solutions to current problems faced by patients and health-care providers.